-The study of shallow marine carbonate environments during Cretaceous and Palaeogene of the years, proved the existence of an extensive ice-cover which extended well below the modern sea-level and far from the modern eastern Adriatic Sea coast.
+The study of stress events in the geological past, determining their causes and consequences by means of paleontological, sedimentological, geochemical, and isotope analyses.
+Palaeozoic strata and evidence of mass extinction years, proved the existence of an extensive ice-cover which extended well below the modern sea-level and far from the modern eastern Adriatic Sea coast.